 Here are the key points:

 - Currently 8th Ave is extremely unsafe for those on foot and in cars.
-There been 174 injuries along this street in just 5 years.
+There been 174 injuries in the Berry Hill section, and 325 along the full corridor in just 5 years.
+4 people have loss their life on this corridor in 5 years.
 And most people won't even bother walking along the street unless they have no other option.
 Studies show that moving from 4 to 3 car lanes reduces crashes for all users between 19-47%.